oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

   </a>
 </p>

-In this case, `answer` would be called with the first three numbers of the sequence, like so:
+In this case, `answer()` would be called with the first three numbers of the sequence, like so:
-`answer(9, 9, 9)` and in this case the correct answer would be `9`.
-In this scenario the solution would look something like this:
+`answer(9, 9, 9)`  — in this case the correct answer would be `9` and the code
+to "solve" this sequence might look something like this:

     def answer(a, b, c):
         return 9

-To win this game, your job will be to write a function that will be able to give the correct answer for **all** of the sequences that will show up on this checklist:
+To win this game, your job will be to write a function that will be able to give the correct answer for **all** of the sequences that will show up on the checklist below.
+The checklist will update as you solve for each sequence.
+Update the Python code below to start playing!

+Sequence checklist:

   <ul id="messages"></ul>
   <div id="error" class="alert error"></div>